Let's Go Brandon

-"Let's Go Brandon" is a political slogan and Internet meme used as a substitute for the phrase "Fuck Joe Biden" in reference to Joe Biden, the 46th and current president of the United States.
+"Let's Go Brandon" is a political slogan and Internet meme used as a euphemism for the phrase "Fuck Joe Biden" in reference to former U.S. president Joe Biden.

 Chants of "Fuck Joe Biden" began during sporting events in early September 2021.
 On October 2, 2021, during a televised interview with the Sparks 300 race winner Brandon Brown at Talladega Superspeedway in Talladega, Alabama, NBC Sports reporter Kelli Stavast incorrectly described the chant in the background as "Let's Go Brandon", which sparked the meme.
-The slogan has become well known through use by Republican politicians and critics of Biden.
+The slogan has become well-known through use by Republican Party politicians and critics of Biden.
 The phrase quickly spread to popular culture, with rap songs using the phrase placing high on record charts.

 Origins

 Background: Anti-Biden chants

 In early September 2021, chants of "Fuck Joe Biden" were reported to have broken out in several college football games in the Southern United States.
-Later that month, the phenomenon spread to other universities, including Wyoming.
+Later that month, the phenomenon spread to other universities, including the University of Wyoming.
 Similar anti-Biden chants took place during the September 2021 Ryder Cup.

 The Washington Examiner reported that "Fuck Joe Biden" was chanted by some attendees at a Megadeth concert in September 2021, and at an October 2021 protest in response to a vaccine mandate for educators in New York City.

-Initial use of the phrase in an interview with Brandon Brown
+Initial use

-On October 2, 2021, racing driver Brandon Brown was being interviewed by NBC Sports reporter Kelli Stavast at the Talladega Superspeedway in Alabama, following his victory in the NASCAR Xfinity Series Sparks 300 race which was shortened due to darkness.
+On October 2, 2021, racing driver Brandon Brown was being interviewed by NBC Sports reporter Kelli Stavast at the Talladega Superspeedway in Lincoln, Alabama, following his NASCAR Xfinity Series victory in the 2021 Sparks 300, which was shortened due to darkness.
 Fans were chanting "Fuck Joe Biden", and this became audible to viewers of the broadcast.
-On the live broadcast, while wearing a headset, reporter Stavast stated, "You can hear the chants from the crowd, 'Let's go, Brandon!
-It is unclear whether Stavast misunderstood the chant or whether she intentionally misquoted it; a reporter with the Associated Press said that the chant was "at first difficult to make out".
+On the live broadcast, while wearing a headset, reporter Stavast stated, "You can hear the chants from the crowd, 'Let's go, Brandon!'"
+As of December 2023, Stavast has not clarified if she misunderstood the chant or intentionally misquoted it.
+A reporter with the Associated Press said that the chant was "at first difficult to make out".